Making Spotify a more social platform by improving the way people connect through music, conversations and moments.

 Qualitative Data

-Since 2017, the platforms like TikTok have normalized real-time interaction around media.
+Since 2017, many popular social media platforms like TikTok emerged and normalized real-time interaction around media.
 This has shaped how people engage with content.
 I surveyed 32 active TikTok users aged 18–28 to learn how they share and interact with media today.

-Since 2017, the platforms like TikTok have normalized real-time interaction around media.
+Since 2017, many popular social media platforms like TikTok emerged and normalized real-time interaction around media.
 This has shaped how people engage with content.
 I surveyed 32 active TikTok users aged 18–28 to learn how they share and interact with media today.

 Competitor Analysis